abstractwp/collectivewp/wp-content/plugins/publishpress-pro/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [3.12.0] - 15 Aug 2023 =

+* Changed: Replaced Pimple library with a prefixed version of the library to avoid conflicts with other plugins;
+* Changed: Replaced Psr/Container library with a prefixed version of the library to avoid conflicts with other plugins;
+* Changed: Change min PHP version to 7.2.5.
+If not compatible, the plugin will not execute;
+* Changed: Change min WP version to 5.5.
+If not compatible, the plugin will not execute;
+* Changed: Updated internal libraries to latest versions;
+* Changed: Refactor some occurrences of "plugins_loaded" replacing it by a new action: "plublishpress_<name>_loaded" which runs after the requirements and libraries are loaded, but before the plugin is initialized;

 = [3.11.0] - 20 June 2023 =